 It was warm overnight, the first actually warm evening on the trail, which made it a little easier to get moving faster.
 From the water faucet, the downhill from San Jacinto continued, as the trail followed an access road for the water agency, before turning into a sandy trail that passed through more sub-desert landscape as it headed across the valley towards the Mesa Wind Farm.

 Along the way, I ran into two rattlesnakes.
-The first, I heard before I saw it, and once I was able to see it, saw that it was slowly slithering away as it shakes its rattle at me.
+The first, I heard before I saw it, and once I was able to see it, saw that it was slowly slithering away as it shook its rattle at me.
 The second one, smaller and almost sand colored, I saw before I heard it: it was coming right towards me.
 Fortunately, I was able to fling it away into a bush with my trekking pole.

 There, I met Rowdy, and we continued north on the trail, as it skirted a residential development and began climbing to the wind farm.
 On the ground beside the trail, almost as if placed to be presented for view, was someone’s iPhone.
 Rowdy said he thought he knew who the phone belonged to, so he picked it up and we continued on ahead.
 After only a few minutes, we ran into Hopper, whose phone it was: it fell out of a pocket when she stopped to tie her shoes.
 Also on the search was Bob Dog, and Patch and Dock whom I hadn’t seen since Warner Springs.
 The several of us continued on, soon entering a gated part of the Mesa Wind Farm facility, and beginning Section C of the trail in California.

 The trail wound through the hills, roughly paralleling a dirt access road to the wind farm’s office.
 Near the office, an enticing sign beckoned, “Water And Shade”.
 A series of three signs led to an area shaded with a wooden structure, with a package of water bottles inside.
-The roof on the structure slightly deteriorating; dried palm fronds were being used to cover part of the roof that was missing wood.
+The roof on the structure slightly deteriorating, dried palm fronds were being used to cover part of the roof that was missing wood.

 Patch and I arrived first, and took the last two water bottles.
 After everyone else arrived, Bob Dog actually went into the office, and returned with a full package of slightly chilled water, which was even better than the air-temperature bottles.
 We sat in the shade for over an hour, cooling off from a few hours in the hot sun.
 It’s really awesome that the wind farm is willing to provide water and shade to hikers; it’s the only spot for a fair distance in either direction where there’s both.